SurekhaKatreddy/DataScienceConcepts/MarketBasketAnalysis.md

 # Three things to remember: Support Confidence, Lift
 Rule(X, Y)

+#Support
-Support : Support measures how frequently an association rule happens in a dataset.
+Support measures how frequently an association rule happens in a dataset.
 In N transactions what is the probability of purchasing both the items = Frequency(X,Y) / N

+#Confidence
-Confidence : Confidence measures how strong an association rule is.
+Confidence measures how strong an association rule is.
 When X has happened, what is the likilehood for Y to happen = Frequency(X, Y) / Frequency(X) For instance , what is the likelihood that customer to buy a mouse along with a laptop, buy a glass of wine or ginger garlic paste with a pack of chicken.

+#Lift
-Lift : Lift is the ratio between target response and average response.
+Lift is the ratio between target response and average response.
 As Lift is a ratio, it can have a value greater or below 1, depending on whether the model performs better than the average at predicting the outcome.
 As a result: